 All my Lua packages are free software.
 They are released into the public domain and also under the liberal MIT license, which is the same as the Lua license.
 Choose between the two licenses to best suit your needs.
 My intent is that my code should be as free as possible.
 There, you have my permission to use my code without asking me.
 If you have special license requirements, please contact me.

-The terms above applies only to the code I wrote.
+The terms above apply only to the code I wrote.
 Sometimes, I do include code written by someone else, either because I've modified the original code (rarely) or because it's part of a much larger package and it's a hassle to extract.
 In this case, all third-party code will be in a directory named src, together with their original license file, which may be called COPYING or README.
 Check that their license is acceptable to your needs.
 It probably will, because I try to only include certified Open Source code.
 See my README and their README for details.

 Please send questions, comments, suggestions, requests, and bug reports to me by email at the address mentioned in the README.
 Or just drop me a line saying you're using one of my Lua libraries: it's always nice to know they're being used.
 Even nicer is to know how they're being used.